Eric Persing: Career

-Persing started working for the Roland Corporation as Chief Sound Designer from 1984 to 2004, where he worked on many influential synthesizers and music-related products such as the Roland D-50, the JD-800, the Roland JX, JV, JP, XP series synthesizers and many others.
-Even today, his sounds can be heard in many productions.
+In 1982 he began working at Goodman Music, a music store in Orange, California and became more proficient with synthesizers and the possibilities of new MIDI technology.
+Eventually he was recruited by Tom Beckman, the President of Roland US, to demo the company's products at the 1984 NAMM Show in Chicago.
+Roland made Persing the company's Chief Sound Designer, a position he held from 1984 to 2004, during which time he worked on many influential synthesizers and music-related products such as the Roland D-50, JD-800, the Roland JX, JV, JP, XP series synthesizers, and many others.